Does your email service screen for viruses?

 - “.ace” files that are not within an archive

 - Word and Excel documents that contain “macros”

 ... since these are a common malware pattern.

 Why are certain patterns blocked even if they aren’t malicious?

-We do this because these names are often used to send new viruses, and blocking them prevents viruses using them from spreading even before the virus patterns are seen and added.
-The number of malicious files that match this rule vastly outweighs the number of legitimate files.
-Gmail also blocks these, for example.
+We do this because these files are often used to send new viruses, and blocking them prevents viruses from spreading even before new virus patterns are seen and added.
+The number of malicious files that match these rules vastly outweighs the number of legitimate files.
+Gmail blocks almost exactly the same list, for example.

-If you need to send or receive an attachment with a filename like this, the file can be renamed to send it, then renamed after it’s received.
+If you need to send or receive an attachment with a filename that’s blocked, the file can be renamed to send it, then renamed after it’s received.